atsushieno/aap-lv2/README.md

     - `abstract_io.h` https://gist.github.com/atsushieno/b9b6fd545d2eafbf94d6badf6cda961c
 - go back to topdir, and `rm -rf androidaudioplugin-lv2/src/main/jniLibs/`

-Also note that depending on the build approaches, the gradle build scripts may not reach the tasks for copying lv2 resources (e.g. `sfizz.lv2`).
+Also note that depending on the build approaches, the gradle build scripts may not reach the tasks for copying lv2 resources.
 If they are missing in the apk, then it will fail to retrieve TTL files at instantiation time.

 ## Debugging with mda-lv2 internals